binary-size-analysis

 Pre-Run Prompt

-Before starting, ask the user whether to enable parent-commit verification (enabled by default).
-This verification builds each BUILD commit's parent to confirm no skipped commit changed the binary size.
+Ask about parent-commit verification: This verification is enabled by default.
+It builds each BUILD commit's parent to confirm no skipped commit changed the binary size.
 It catches miscategorized SKIP commits but roughly doubles the build time.
 If the user declines, skip all verification substeps in Step 2.

 Required User Input